andreykaipov/.obj-as-halfedge/README.md

 Usage
 -----
-From the command-line, just execute `./objinfo` followed by a `.obj` file of your choice.
-Don't forget to `chmod +x` it before though.
+From the command-line, just execute `ruby objinfo some-obj-file.obj`.
 Some cool info will then be printed for the provided `.obj` file.
 For example,

-    $ ./objinfo objs/sphere-with-one-puncture.obj
+    $ ruby objinfo objs/sphere-with-one-puncture.obj
     Here is some information about the surface:

     Number of vertices.............
 V = 62